 PHOTO: A photograph of the altar at the Church of St. Thomas (2012)

-During the rebuilding work the font was moved from the back of the church to its current position.
-A glass screen was erected across the back of the church to form a foyer and a new sacristy was constructed in part of the north aisle.
 A new organ, by J.J.
-Binns, was installed by Woods of Huddersfield, and dedicated on 4 March 1983, followed by a recital by Peter Gould, organist at Derby Cathedral.
+Binns, was installed by Woods of Huddersfield, and dedicated on 4th March 1983, followed by a recital by Peter Gould, organist at Derby Cathedral.

 2. THE CHRISTADELPHIAN HALL

 The Christadelphian Hall was situated on Leabrooks Road, Somercotes, but its exact whereabouts are not clear.
 It is believed that it was probably in the building which has since been used as a Billiard Hall and Snooker Club, on the corner of Leabrooks Road and Mansfield Street.

 Dates for the hall being used for worship are also unclear.
 It is likely that it was established sometime around 1900 and was probably closed in the mid-1930s.

 Christadelphians aim to get as close as possible to the faith and practice of the early Christian church.
 They describe themselves as "a lay community patterned after first century Christianity".
 Their name comes from a Greek phrase, Christou adelphoi, which means “brothers (and sisters) in Christ”.

 This chapel was situated on Chapel Street, Leabrooks and was opened in 1859.
 According to Kelly’s Trade Directory of 1932, the chapel was rebuilt in 1896.